SourceLabOrg/kafka-connect-client/README.md

 This library intends to give you an easy way to interact with the [Kafka-Connect](https://docs.confluent.io/current/connect/restapi.html) REST service (V4).

-**Note** Use this library at your own risk!
-Currently there are no known issues, but as an **unofficial** library, there are no guarantees.

 ## How to use this library

 This client library is released on Maven Central.
 Add a new dependency to your project's POM file: